 Staying positive attracts more people to the idea of celebration, and helps to inform people who might not otherwise observe Juneteenth.

-Find places that celebrate famous or brave black historical figures, or tour a museum’s black history section.
-Have everyone pack a picnic lunch to eat after the historical visit, or you could also meet up to share a bite later.
+Find places that celebrate famous or brave Black historical figures, or tour a museum’s Black history section.
+Have everyone pack a picnic lunch to eat after the historical visit, or you could meet up to share a bite later.

 Remember that it can be difficult to sit and watch more than one movie in a row, so pick your selections carefully.
 Allow people to come and go as they please.
 Some guests might prefer to visit with each other instead of watching a movie, so consider setting up a separate area with food and drinks where people can socialize without worrying about interrupting the film.